fb icon myAcc icon

 Many challenges face the electrical power industry today.
 Are there enough resources to generate energy to meet demands?
 Can this goal be achieved through clean energy?
 There is not only pressure on the industry to conserve existing energy resources and develop new sources; it must accomplish this in the face of an aging workforce that will need to be replaced.

 ACC created this program in 2016 as a way of bridging the gap between the utility technology field and the engineering field.
-Students who graduate from this program will be qualified to work at utility companies serving in roles that support the engineers, such as substation technician, relay technician, and system owner.
+Students who graduate from this program will be qualified to work at utility companies serving in roles that support the engineers, such as substation technician, relay technician, and many other technical roles.
 At $325 a credit hour, students can earn their degree for far less than it would cost at a four-year university.

 About the Program